ruby/prism/README.md

 ## Overview

-The repository contains the infrastructure for both a shared library (librubyparser) and a native CRuby extension.
+The repository contains the infrastructure for both a shared library (libprism) and a native CRuby extension.
 The shared library has no bindings to CRuby itself, and so can be used by other projects.
 The native CRuby extension links against `ruby.h`, and so is suitable in the context of CRuby.

 ```
 .